and Yellow Jacket issues

 well as bee hive and honey removal.
 We are

-licensed and insured and service the entire state
+licensed and insured and perform bee removal

 of Florida.
 Call Florida Bee Removal whether